ToanQPham/ToanQPham.github.io/writing.md

 <p><a href="{{ site.baseurl }}/notes/LocalLanglandsGL2.pdf">Notes about $p$-adic
 representation theory</a> (very incomplete) The goal is to fill out the details about this subject and learn as much as possible.
 On hold until I know more about algebraic groups and algebraic number theory.
-I learn the subject from <a href="https://sites.google.com/site/valentinbuciumas/home">Valentin Buciumas</a>, where at first the goal is to read Bushnell and Henniart's The Local Langlands Conjecture for GL(2).</p>
+I learn the subject from <a href="https://sites.google.com/site/valentinbuciumas/home">Valentin Buciumas</a>, where at first the goal is to read Bushnell and Henniart's The Local Langlands Conjecture for GL(2) but I didn't manage to go that far for the book.</p>

 ### Ongoing projects: